 This report contains the results of applying the two-stage approach (informed by the DOE's uniform methods chapter on whole building analysis) for calculating claimable savings to the selected portfolio of energy efficiency projects [see Figure].
-This approach begins with identification of two comparison groups for the treatment sample: [a] a site-level matched comparison group and [b] a future participant group.
-These groups are described below along with summary statistics [site locations, sample size, baseline consumption and baseline load disaggregation].
+This approach begins with identification of two comparison groups for the treatment sample: (a) a site-level matched comparison group and (b) a future participant group.
+These groups are described below along with summary statistics (site locations, sample size, baseline consumption and baseline load disaggregation).

-The CaITRACK methods are then applied to arrive at site-level savings, normalized for weather, and reflective of energy consumption changes for customers at the meter.
+The CalTRACK methods are then applied to arrive at site-level savings, normalized for weather, and reflective of energy consumption changes for customers at the meter.
 Using a difference of differences for the treatment group with each comparison group accounts for population-level consumption changes (e.g. economic changes, rate changes, natural energy efficiency adoption etc.).
-The methods contained within this report are the outcome of a recent peer-reviewed study completed by Energy Trust of Oregon and Open Energy Efficiency (see "Methodology" section for more
+The methods contained within this report are the outcome of a recent peer-reviewed study completed by Energy Trust of Oregon and Open Energy Efficiency (see "Methodology" section for more details).

-Section 1.
-Introduction - Overview of report and the different groups included in the analysis
+Receipt Summary - Includes the workil portfolio results Section 1.
+Introduction - Overview of report and the different groups included in the analysis Section 2.
+Data Preparation - Data cleaning and sample attrition Section 3.

-Section 3.
 Modeling Results - CalTRACK model outputs and Difference in Normalized Annual Consumption (DNAC) results